dogmatiq/dogma/docs/adr/0011-message-timing-information.md

 As a result of this ADR it is easier for application developers to implement time-based logic.

-As a result, engine implementations must now record the time at which events occur.
+Engine implementations must now record the time at which events occur.
 This was not necessarily true before but it is likely that most engines would have done so anyway.